manavsatija05/React-Firebase-Chat-Starter/react-firebase-chat-starter/react-firebase-chat-starter/README.md

-# Lama Dev Chat App Starter template
+# React-Firebase-Chat-Starter:

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a real-time chat application using React for the frontend and Firebase for backend services.
+This project provides a foundational structure for creating chat applications with modern tools, offering essential features for user interaction, authentication, and data synchronization.